 This overhead line in New York connects the Roosevelt and Manhattan Islands.
 After the renovation in 2010, it was commissioned in a new and more professional way.
 Although travelling by this weird transportation means, cable line is partly similar to jumping from a parachute, it requires less courage.
 The tram arrives at the destination within minutes, and during this time, you will be able to see the city from the top.
 A high-speed tram has 115 trips a day, carrying more than 110 passengers.

 The list of “fantastic” transportation means provided to you can still be continued.
 Human ideas go beyond borders.
 Innovations always add colour to our lives.
 Of course, this impacts our transport significantly.
 Many countries in the world use not dull, but modern, eye-pleasing transport.
 However, the best way of transportation is by foot.
 Walk, and who knows what a miracle you will find around the corner of the street!

-Arzu was born in 2011 in Saint Petersburg, Russia.
+Arzu was born in 2001 in Saint Petersburg, Russia.
 She lives in Azerbaijan since 2006.
 She loves travelling a lot and has been to a few cities of Russia and Azerbaijan.
-Her biggest dream since childhood is to see the beauties of Paris by her own.
+Her biggest dream since childhood is to see the beauties of Paris on her own.
 While waiting impatiently to realize this dream, Arzu has already achieved a few other goals of her.
 Her realized dreams include studying at the Journalism faculty.
 Arzu, who has a deep knowledge of this field, is fond of writing about her experiences.